Glamping 101: Plan an Epic Outdoor Getaway

 It’s time for a glamping 101 adventure!

 Glamping is quickly becoming one of the most popular ways to enjoy the outdoors.
-Think of it as luxury camping—you can spend the day hiking, kayaking, or watching wildlife, and unlike traditional camping, you come back to your campsite to sleep in a real bed each night.
+You can spend the day hiking, kayaking, or watching wildlife, and unlike traditional camping, you return to your campsite each night to sleep in a real bed.

-While sleeping in a bed with cotton sheets and full-size pillows is my favorite glamping luxury, there are more little pleasures to get excited about.
+While sleeping in a bed with cotton sheets and full-size pillows is my favorite glamping luxury, there are plenty of other little pleasures to get excited about.

 With glamping vacations, you don’t need to invest in expensive camping gear, sleep in the dirt, or wonder if your tent will keep you warm and dry.